canique/gateway/raspberry-pi-radio-hat/README.md

 8) Restart the Canique Radio Bridge so that all sensor passwords are updated
 `sudo systemctl restart canique-radio-bridge`

-9) Insert battery into Canique Climat
+9) Insert battery into Canique Climat or follow [Canique Climat setup steps](https://www.canique.com/climat-first-steps) skipping the first sections and proceeding with *Setting up Canique Climat*

 That's it.